ethereum/ethereum-org/views/content/greeter.md

 Before you are able to deploy your contract, you'll need two things:

-1. The compiled code.
+1. The compiled code
-2. The Application Binary Interface, which is a JavaScript Object that defines how to interact with the contract.
+2. The Application Binary Interface, which is a JavaScript Object that defines how to interact with the contract

 You can get both of these by using a Solidity compiler.
 If you have not installed a compiler, you can either:

-1. Install a compiler on your machine by following the [instructions for installing the Solidity Compiler](http://solidity.readthedocs.io/en/develop/installing-solidity.html).
+1. Install a compiler on your machine by following the [instructions for installing the Solidity Compiler](http://solidity.readthedocs.io/en/develop/installing-solidity.html)
-2. Use [Remix](https://remix.ethereum.org), a web-based Solidity IDE.
+2. Use [Remix](https://remix.ethereum.org), a web-based Solidity IDE

 #### Solc on your machine